 The engine must be running in order to adjust the Fuel Needle.

-If the engine will not run and the Fuel Needle is set between $\frac{1}{2}$ -1 turn out, the Fuel Needle setting is not likely to be the problem.
+If the engine will not run and the fuel needle is set between 1/2 and 3/4 turn out (open), the Fuel Needle setting is not likely to be the problem.

-If the engine will not run and the Fuel Needle is not set between $\frac{1}{2}$ - 1 turn out, set the Needle to this setting.
+If the engine will not run and the Fuel Needle is not set between 1/2 -3/4 turn out, set the Needle to this setting.
 The machine should start in this range.

-Once the machine is running proceed as follows:
+1. Once the machine is running proceed as follows:

-- 1. With Fuel Oil or Flushing Solution in the Formulation Tank, move the machine where it can be fogged briefly with safety. - 2.
-Set the Formulation Metering Valve to "10" and start the machine.
+With Fuel Oil or Flushing solution in the Formulation Tank, move the machine where it can safely be used to fog for a brief period.

+2. Install the #72 flow control orifice (or if equipped, set the Formulation Metering Valve to "10") and start the machine.

-If the machine is running too lean or too rich the next step may cause the engine to stop and a small amount of flame may exit the engine discharge.
+If the machine is running too lean or too rich, the next step may cause the engine to stop and a small amount of flame may exit the engine discharge.